How To Recover From Winter Burn Without Replacing Your Plants

 The best way to treat winter burn is to avoid it completely.
 There are a few steps you can take to prevent it.

 Gardening and maintaining your landscape is always a learning process and we want to help you every step of the way.
-The experts at Glover Nursery are always happy to answer any of your questions.
-Don't forget that you can send pictures of your plants in to our expert diagnosing team.
-They will help figure out the best solution!
-Stop by or give us a call!
+The team at Glover Nursery are always happy to answer any of your questions.
+Don't forget that you can send pictures of your plants in to our diagnostic team for assistance.
+Stop by or give us a call, we are here to help.